 Part 1 of 3 in Series "The Social Wall: Universal Lessons in Berlin's Attempt to Integrate Schools" - A progressive funding model has been a boon to schools in Berlin’s poorer neighborhoods, which receive a baseline of staff and resources that would make them the envy of many of their counterparts in Pennsylvania.
 But schools in poorer neighborhoods face a myriad of struggles that additional resources haven’t been able to quell, due to the deep socioeconomic disparities between the home neighborhoods of wealthy and poor students.
 This "social wall" lies exactly along the lines of the once physical Berlin wall and now divide the haves and have-nots.

-Wikipedia has an alarming lack of diversity-mostly cig gendered males- of its editors and 'Wikipedians' that can be seen in the more depth entries being on topics that would interest this group, and a lack of information on 'feminine' topics, women, black, and queer individuals.
+Wikipedia's editorial makeup lacks diversity and that can be seen in the entries.
+There is a demonstrated lack of information on 'feminine' topics, women, black, and queer individuals.
 'Art+Feminism' is an organization that has aimed to fix this through events such as 'edit-a-thons' which aim for a diverse group to come together to edit entries.

 Women4Climate is a new alliance of women mayors from major cities who are determined to act against climate change with or without federal support.
 Instead, they mentor each other in innovative solutions, cross-promote important causes, and share best practices to help stem the negative effects of greenhouse gas emissions, empowering women everywhere to participate.